 The CREATE CONNECTION commands, in combination with the CREATE SESSIONS commands, install CONNECTION and SESSIONS definitions with the attribute specified on the command to the local CICS region.
 They do not use resource definitions stored in the CSD.
-See "Creating resource definitions" on page 23 for other general rules about CREATE commands.
+See "Creating resource definitions" on page 24 for other general rules about CREATE commands.

 Note: CREATE CONNECTION creates an MRO, APPC, or LUTYPE6.1 communication link to a remote system.
-See also "CREATE IPCONN" on page 77.
+See also CREATE IPCONN in CICS System Programming Reference.
 Like a CONNECTION, an IPCONN defines a communication link to a remote system, but in this case the connection uses the TCP/IP protocol.